gabriellhrn/ghrn.me/content/posts/2024/12/self-hosting-without-a-public-ip.md

 Cloudflare account and add your domain.
 You can use Cloudflare Tunnel, Access and DNS with the free plan.

-This setup works by deploying a lighweight daemon called `cloudflared` to your private network, in this case to a local Kubernetes cluster.
+This setup works by deploying a lightweight daemon called `cloudflared` to your private network, in this case to a local Kubernetes cluster.
 This daemon can connect to resources in the private network, such as HTTP servers, and will establish an outbound-only connection to Cloudflare's global network, making it